fvukojevic/EnterwellTask/Readme.md

 Now if the Apache server is running as well as mysql, you are able to access the app with localhost/{nameOfFolderYouStored}
 For admin panel it's localhost/{nameOfFolderYouStored}/wp-admin

+*Because Webpack is used, also inside the enterwellTask folder run the ***npm install*** command.
+It should generate the missing files (node modules, dist folder, etc.).
+These files are not pushed to git and should be automatically generated.*

 ***ADMIN CREDENTIALS***

 ***email*** :admin@gmail.com